ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

 clumps = getclumps(info);
 ```

-    [0m[1m[Mera]: Get clump data: 2020-02-12T20:41:23.656[22m
+     [Mera]: Get clump data: 2020-02-12T20:41:23.656

     domain:
     xmin::xmax: 0.0 :: 1.0  	==> 0.0 [kpc] :: 48.0 [kpc]
     ymin::ymax: 0.0 :: 1.0  	==> 0.0 [kpc] :: 48.0 [kpc]
     zmin::zmax: 0.0 :: 1.0  	==> 0.0 [kpc] :: 48.0 [kpc]

     Read 12 colums:
     Symbol[:index, :lev, :parent, :ncell, :peak_x, :peak_y, :peak_z, Symbol("rho-"), Symbol("rho+"), :rho_av, :mass_cl, :relevance]
     Memory used for data table :61.77734375 KB
     -------------------------------------------------------

 The memory consumption of the data table is printed at the end.
 We provide a function which gives the possibility to print the used memory of any object:

 ```julia